gviga/geomfum/README.rst

 - Submit a pull request
 - Improve or add new examples/notebooks

-Please follow our contribution guidelines (coming soon) and adhere to best practices for clean, modular, and well-documented code.
+Please follow our 'contribution guidelines <https://dig-air.github.io/geomfum.github.io/contributing.html>'_ and adhere to best practices for clean, modular, and well-documented code.

 Community
 ---------